mtedford26/PythonFinalProject/README.md

 If gendered language/titles/names are detected, the else: code will skip to the end and print, "this movie unfortunately does not pass the Bechdel-test."

-Then an elif line will be to print,  #This is out of order and I'm too scatterbrained at the moment to remember where this goes, I think I'm still working on the idea of this code and just added it to the bottom to remember it for later

 This overall is very rough code and does not account for scene changes, group conversations, and other complicating factors.
 It is only meant to be a basic set-up to give the general idea for if a film will or will not pass the Bechdel-test.
 As time goes on, I believe I can put more personal time into this project and really flesh it out for more accuracy.